aws-samples/amazon-eks-fluent-logging-examples/examples/eks-msk-opensearch/README.md

 * FILTER to modify data to add/remove fields or enrich fields.
 * OUTPUT to configure plugins to forward logs to endpoints like S3, CloudWatch etc. In our solution we will use 'KAFKA' OUTPUT plugin.

-Fluent-bit will run as a Kubernetes DaemonSet on our EKS cluster.We have a fluent-bit config template in "template" directory,which terraform will use to generate a run-time config from the configuration values of namespaces,brokers config.
+Fluent-bit will run as a Kubernetes daemonSet on our EKS cluster.We have a fluent-bit config template in "template" directory,which terraform will use to generate a run-time config from the configuration values of namespaces,brokers config.

 Also note that fluent-bit configuration file has a lua script FILTER  which is used to set topic names for KAFKA topics such that each tenant will have a corresponding unique topic name of logs_<namespace>.This gives our topics a unique name if KAFKA broker is being used/shared between more than one applications.